rogeriopvl/ink-oembed/README.md

-# ink-embed
+# ink-oembed

-ink-embed is currently a work in progress.
+ink-oembed is currently a work in progress.

-Ink plugin to embed stuf.
-For now it only supports embedding of videos from Sapo Vídeos.
+Ink plugin to embed stuff using the oembed spec.

 ## Install